bazwilliams/upnp-playlist-service/README.md

 _If you do not set a time zone, the Docker will start in UTC and any schedules you add will also need to be UTC_

+### Not Docker

+Clone this repository onto your server and perform an npm install which will install all the dependencies.

+I've had reports running this application as a Windows service using Winser works well http://jfromaniello.github.io/winser/.

+Alternatively, npm start within the repository in a command prompt.

 #### Further options

 ##### Alternative TCP Port